munificent/ui-as-code/in-progress/optional-semicolons.md

     idiosyncratic coding styles by doing these investigations.)

-*   **5** (0.025%) are newlines after a local variable's type, which causes it to be split into two statement expressions.
+*   **5** (0.025%) are newlines after a local variable's type, which causes it to be split into two expression statements.

 In other words, about **one in every 305 files** (0.282%) would need a small tweak after removing the semicolons to get it back to what the user intends.